 Hena Ashraf is a writer-director who creates subtle and multi-layered narratives with intriguing outsider characters.
 Born in London to parents from the subcontinent, she spent her early years in the United Kingdom before im/migrating to America.
-A 2008 graduate of the University of Michigan, Hena concentrated in Film & Video Studies and Political Science.
-She spent the following 7 years in NYC, working with Democracy Now, Downtown Community Television, the Knight Foundation, and the Mayor’s Office of NYC.
-Hena also taught through PBS’s Muslim Youth Voices, Manhattan Youth, the Tribeca Film Institute, and worked as a Programs Associate for over 3 years at Black Public Media.
+A graduate of the University of Michigan, Hena concentrated in Film & Video Studies and Political Science.
+She then spent several years in NYC, working with Democracy Now, Downtown Community Television, the Knight Foundation, and the Mayor’s Office of NYC.
+Hena also taught through PBS’s Muslim Youth Voices, Manhattan Youth, the Tribeca Film Institute, and worked as a Programs Associate at Black Public Media.

 Hena creates cinema, because frankly, there’s nothing else she’d rather do.